 With the holidays approaching and spending season upon us, now is an ideal time to get the Citi Premier Card and score 60,000 bonus points on your purchases.
 It’s not the only card to have in your wallet or purse, but it’s definitely the one to use for tech purchases and a great option for swiping (or tapping) at restaurants, supermarkets, and gas stations.

-This article was originaly published in November 2021; it was updated with new bonus offer information in March 2022.
+This article was originaly published in 2021; it was updated in July 2023.
 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.